murphye/cheap-gke-cluster/README.md

 2. Examine `virtualservice.yaml` and [understand how it works](https://docs.solo.io/gloo-edge/master/introduction/traffic_management/).
 3. Deploy your own application onto your new Kubernetes cluster.
 4. Modify `virtualservice.yaml` to use your application's upstream.
 You can view upstreams with `glooctl get upstream`.

+### Use Anti-Affinity Rules for Application Resilency

+Spot VM nodes can be shut down at any time.
+You should strive to run 2 replicas of your pods with `podAntiAffinity` set.
+See `petstore.yaml` for an example of this.

+### Use Retries for Application Resilency

+When a Spot VM node goes down, there may be traffic in route to the pods on that node.
+This may result in HTTP errors.
+As such, it's best to implement a retry mechanism that  allows HTTP requests to be resent to the 2nd instance of your application.
+See `virtualservice.yaml` for an example of implementing retries with Gloo Edge.

+If you have a microservice architecture with microservices deployed across nodes, Istio service mesh (not provided in this solution) would allow you to implement retries between services.
+This topic might be covered in a future blog post in the context of this solution.